davidar/peruse/test/smithsonianmag.md

+---
-# Teller Reveals His Secrets | Arts & Culture
+title: Teller Reveals His Secrets | Arts & Culture
+lang: en
+---

 According to magician Teller, “Neuroscientists are novices at deception.
 Magicians have done controlled testing in human perception for thousands of years.”
 (Jared McMillen / Aurora Select)